everx-labs/ton-nfc-client/docs/FuntionsList.md

     *Exemplary response:*

         {"message":"4F0D31313232333334343535363600","status":"ok"}

-    Note: Here 313132323333343435353636 is AID of our TON Labs wallet applet
+    _Note:_ Here 313132323333343435353636 is AID of our TON Labs wallet applet

-- **generateSeed(String pin)**
+- **generateSeed(pin: String)**

     This function is used to generate the seed for ed25519 with RNG.

     *Arguments requirements:*

         pin — numeric string of length 4, example: '5555'

     By the way 5555 is a default PIN for all cards.

     *Response:*

         If seed does not exist then: {"message":"done","status":"ok"}
         If seed already exists and you call generateSeed then it will throw a error.

-- **changePin(String oldPin, String newPin)**
+- **changePin(oldPin: String, newPin: String)**

-    This function is used to change device PIN.
+    This function is used to change PIN.

     *Arguments requirements:*

         oldPin — numeric string of length 4, example: '5555'
         newPin — numeric string of length 4, example: '6666'

     *Response:*

         {"message":"done","status":"ok"}

 ## Functions to work with TON Labs wallet applet

 TON Labs wallet applet is software developed by TON Labs team and integrated into NFC TON Labs Security card.
 It provides main card functionality.
 It takes seed for ed25519 signature from CoinManager entity.

-These functions are naturally divided into four groups.
-And there are respectively four classes in TonNfcClientAndroid library providing an API: CardActivationApi,  CardCryptoApi,  CardKeyChainApi, RecoveryDataApi.
+The functions are naturally divided into four groups.
+And there are respectively four classes in TonNfcClientSwift library providing an API: CardActivationApi,  CardCryptoApi,  CardKeyChainApi, RecoveryDataApi.
 And there is a superclass TonWalletApi containing some common functions and functions to maintain keys for HMAC SHA256 signature (see section Protection against MITM).

 ### TonWalletApi functions